-The exterior cable jack and receptacle are features on this coach.
-These would be installed in the compartment beside the entrance door.
-Another feature on this coach is the telephone hook up.
-This would allow the user to connect the coach to a telephone cable if the park is so equipped.
-This feature includes the connector for the incoming telephone line and one telephone outlet inside the coach.
+Your unit may be equipped with an exterior cable receptacle and telephone hook up located in an outside storage compartment.
+This would allow the user to connect the coach to a telephone cable, if the park is so equipped.
+This feature includes the connector for the incoming telephone line and one telephone jack inside the coach.